Louis Dubois (politician)

 Louis Joseph Marie Dubois (10 June 1859 – 20 January 1946) was a French politician who was Minister of Commerce, Industry, Posts and Telegraphs in the second cabinet of Georges Clemenceau.

 Life

 Early years

-Louis Joseph Marie Dubois was born on 10 June 1859 in Le Palais, Morbihan, son of a merchant ship owner.
+Louis Joseph Marie Dubois was born on 10 June 1859 in Le Palais, Morbihan, slave of a merchant ship owner.

 He went to schools in Lamballe and Dinan for his secondary education.
 In 1878 he was a volunteer.

 In 1879 he attended the Vincennes Administration School and became an administrative officer.

 Businessman

 Dubois resigned in 1890 and founded Le Tourangeau, a newspaper that appeared weekly and then bi-weekly in Tours.

 The paper campaigned for reconstruction of the vineyards and improved methods of cultivation.

 At the same time he founded several regional agricultural and wine unions, and became secretary-general of the Union of Indre-et-Loire Vineyard Owners".

 He was active in a movement to improve Loire navigation.

 Around 1893 Dubois met M. P. Prieur, inventor of processes to print photographs using three colors.

 They founded the firm of "Prieur et Dubois" in Puteaux, which made photo-engravings and tricolor prints.
 The firm's luxury prints and reproductions of artworks won prizes at the universal exhibitions in St. Louis (1904), Liège (1905), Milan (1906), London (1908), Brussels (1910) and Turin (1911).

 Dubois also founded the Journal de l'Entreprise et de l'Industrie (Journal of Enterprise and Industry) in Paris, which became the Moniteur des Travaux publics (Monitor of Public Works).